 To this day, Ann Hodges remains the only human to ever be hit by a meteorite, a record none are too eager to match.

-Next, check out King Tutankhamun’s dagger, which was made from a fallen meteorite.
+After learning the story of Ann Hodges, check out King Tutankhamun’s dagger, which was made from a fallen meteorite.
 Then, read about Clay Shaw, the only man ever tried for the assassination of John F. Kennedy.